Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 Different from the fine-tuning training paradigm such as SS-MAE, the proposed BDGF framework employs an unsupervised diffusion process to learn the joint data distribution of multimodal images and directly leverages these learned features for downstream classification.
-To evaluate both the transferability of our adaptive masking strategy and the modularity of our multi-branch network, we perform cross-model feature-transfer experiments with SpectralDiff, which shares a similar training paradigm.
+To evaluate both the transferability of our adaptive masking strategy and the modularity of our group network, we perform cross-model feature-transfer experiments with SpectralDiff \cite{10234379}, which shares a similar training paradigm.
 Specifically, we first adapt SpectralDiff to multimodal inputs using early fusion via channel-wise concatenation \cite{9174822,tu2024ncglf2,li2022deep}.
 From the pre-trained diffusion backbones of both methods, we extract features and graft them into the other model’s classification head.
-In Table \ref{transfer}, the pre-trained diffusion model and sub-network of SpectralDiff are denoted as “Concatenate Diff” and “Attention Classified Module”, respectively, while the corresponding annotations of our method are “Masking Diff” and “Multi-Branch Network”.
+In Table \ref{transfer}, the pre-trained diffusion model and sub-network of SpectralDiff are denoted as “Concatenate Diff” and “Attention Classified Module”, respectively, while the corresponding annotations of our method are “Masking Diff” and “Group Network”.

 As one can see from the Table \ref{transfer}, with the same classifier backbone, the adaptive masking strategy consistently enhances performance.
-Moreover, using identical pre-trained diffusion features, the multi-branch network outperforms SpectralDiff’s attention-based classification module across all datasets.
-Notably, on the Augsburg dataset, the attention classification module suffers a substantial accuracy drop, which shows the superior robustness of our multi-branch fusion in capturing diverse features.
+Moreover, using identical pre-trained diffusion features, the group network outperforms SpectralDiff’s attention-based classification module across all datasets.
+Notably, on the Augsburg dataset, the attention classification module suffers a substantial accuracy drop, which shows the superior robustness of our group fusion in capturing diverse features.